AntrumTechnologies/antrum-technologies/_support/privacy-policy.md

 We may share Your personal information in the following situations:

-*   **With Service Providers:** We may share Your personal information with Service Providers to monitor and analyze the use of our Service, to contact You.
+*   **With Service Providers:** We may share Your personal information with Service Providers to monitor and analyze the use of our Service.
 *   **For business transfers:** We may share or transfer Your personal information in connection with, or during negotiations of, any merger, sale of Company assets, financing, or acquisition of all or a portion of Our business to another company.
-*   **With Affiliates:** We may share Your information with Our affiliates, in which case we will require those affiliates to honor this Privacy Policy.
-Affiliates include Our parent company and any other subsidiaries, joint venture partners or other companies that We control or that are under common control with Us.
 *   **With business partners:** We may share Your information with Our business partners to offer You certain products, services or promotions.
 *   **With other users:** when You share personal information or otherwise interact in the public areas with other users, such information may be viewed by all users and may be publicly distributed outside.
 *   **With Your consent**: We may disclose Your personal information for any other purpose with Your consent.